-While a master’s degree is not required to become a genetics nurse, a master of science in nursing can be helpful when trying to obtain higher-level positions.
+While a master’s degree is not required to become a genetics nurse, an MSN can be helpful when trying to obtain higher-level positions.
 Many genetics nurses also choose to obtain the AGN-BC certification, which demonstrates advanced knowledge in the field.
-The Advanced Genetics Nursing Certification can be obtained when a nurse has five years of experience, has logged 50 cases, and has completed 45 hours of continuing education in genetics.
+The advanced genetics nursing certification can be obtained by nurses who have five years of experience, have logged 50 cases, and have completed 45 hours of continuing education in genetics.

 Genetics Nurse Salaries